 Author of Power: Surviving and Thriving After Narcissistic Abuse, Shahida Arabi, says narcissistic parents make the situation worse by failing to equip their daughters for independent life.
 Rather they perceive children as an extension of themselves; merely pawns in a game with the objective of satisfying their needs.
-A narcissistic father may become overbearing (and shaming) when a daughter enters puberty to ensure that she stays in a state of perpetual childhood and is easier to control.
+A narcissistic father may become overbearing (and shaming) when a daughter enters adolescence to ensure that she stays in a state of perpetual childhood and is easier to control.
 This often means emotional immaturity and naivety about the world, which makes her vulnerable to manipulation.

 Narcissists are attracted to vulnerability because they recgonize it from their own trauma history.
 But did you know, they also value her resilience?
 Arabi explains: “The more resilient the daughter of a narcissist is from the deficits of her childhood, the more likely she will ‘bounce back’ after incidents of abuse, and continue to try to solve the problems.
 She will avoid the threats of confrontation and conflict, leaving her open to the far greater danger of being in a long-term toxic relationship that depletes and drains her.”